Sleeved blanket: Commercial variations

-Germany markets an electric version of the Snuggie that has a control with four temperature settings.
-The company markets the Snuggie via its website and television commercials along with many other as-seen-on-TV products.

-The Doojo sleeved blanket is a German product and its first prototype was created in 2005 by Darko Sulentic.
-Doojo is patented for all European countries and patent-pending in North America conditioned by its particular design of a sleeved blanket with integrated gloves.
-The product obtained already nine different awards for design and innovation and became extremely popular in Europe.
-Two additional colorful collections of blankets for babies and kids complete the range.

-Another well-known variant, the "Toasty Wrap", has been sold via infomercials hosted by Montel Williams as a method for saving on heating costs.
-However, based on the similarities of the Toasty Wrap's advertising to that of Snuggie, brandfreak.com suggests that it is probable that both brands originate with the same manufacturer.
+Another variant, the Toasty Wrap, has been sold via infomercials hosted by Montel Williams as a method for saving on heating costs.
+However, based on the similarities of the Toasty Wrap's advertising to that of Snuggie, BrandFreak suggested that it is probable that both brands originate with the same manufacturer.

-The rock band Weezer released its own Snuggie blanket in November 2009; which is available in solid blue with the name "Weezer" on it in white font.
+The rock band Weezer released its own Snuggie blanket in November 2009, which is available in solid blue, green and burgundy with the name "Weezer" on it in white font.
 It has been dubbed the "Wuggie".

 It is sometimes marketed as a "comfy blanket".

-A blanket called GO-GO Blanket holds the US patent for child-sized sleeved blankets.
-GO-GO Blanket was created as a travel blanket for children (up to size 5) which complies with federal safety regulations for car seats and strollers.
-GO-GO Blankets were created in 2007, by a grandmother in New Jersey who wanted to find a solution to keeping children safe and warm in a car seat without bulky winter wear.
+The former business Go-Go Blanket holds the US patent for child-sized sleeved blankets.
+Go-Go Blanket was created as a travel blanket for children that claimed compliance with federal safety regulations for car seats and strollers.
+Another competing product is the Oodie, a knee-length sleeved and hooded blanket founded in Australia.

-There is also an Italian version sold in Europe, Canada, and Japan called the "Kanguru" with a pocket in the middle.
+An Italian version sold in Europe, Canada, and Japan is the "Kanguru," which includes a large front pocket reminiscent of a kangaroo's pouch.

 In 2017, a U.S. trade court ruled that the product should be classified as a blanket, rather than clothing, as government lawyers had been trying to claim.
 In the United States, the tariff on imported blankets is 8.5 percent, whereas the tariff on imported "pullover apparel" is significantly higher at 14.9 percent.